PJ5087/taskmanager/README.md

 - **Edit Task:** Edit existing tasks with pre-filled values.
 - **Delete Task:** Allow users to delete tasks with a confirmation dialog.
 - **Mark Task as Completed:** Visual distinction for completed tasks in the list.
 - **Styling:** Basic styling for a visually appealing user interface.
+I Have used bootstrap library.

 ## Getting Started